-Inside the GOP's faltering health care 2.0 effort
+Republicans to leave town without health care deal

 - Republicans continue to talk - and talk and talk - about health care, but no closer to a deal

-- House lawmakers leave town for two weeks starting Thursday
+- House lawmakers leave town for two weeks starting Thursday without a bill

-That was the public and private message of participants in the late night closed-door Tuesday meeting led by Vice President Mike Pence that was designed to clear the way to a vote to repeal the Affordable Care Act.

-The reason -- and overall dynamics -- aren't new.
+Washington (CNN)No deal on legislation to repeal and replace Obamacare is expected before lawmakers head home for a two-week break, putting a cap for now on the on-again, off-again talks that have divided the Republican party.

+A senior administration source and two senior GOP congressional aides acknowledged that there's no agreement.
+And House lawmakers tell CNN they're not changing their travel plans and will leave Washington on Thursday.

 Conservatives are set on their wish list and Republicans centrists have made clear those requests go too far.
 But the way lawmakers and the Trump White House have found themselves in the same exact box canyon they wallowed in as the initial iteration of "repeal and replace" imploded less than two weeks ago is illustrative of complexity that continues to dominate -- and plague -- this internal debate.

 Asked for a status check in the wake of the more than two-hour Tuesday evening affair, one GOP official directly involved was blunt: "No closer to a final deal than we were 24 hours ago, and actually, quite possibly further away than we've ever been."